Authors:

 “The boss will get what we think is right,” the congressman said.
 “Somebody’s giving the boss some bad information.”

-Somebody always seemed to be giving the President bad information in those days, a situation that appears to be repeating itself thirty years later in the Presidency of William Jefferson Clinton.
-The power at the center of American democracy is a function of what the President knows and when he knows it.
-And Presidents Kennedy and Clinton came to office sharing more than youth and membership in the Democratic party.
-Each wanted to open up the White House to new information, breaking up or dismantling the old bureaucracies and systems that they thought isolated their predecessors—the councils and committees and boards that channeled information into the President and then implemented and followed through on his orders.
+Somebody always seemed to be giving the president bad information in those days, a situation that appears to be repeating itself thirty years later in the administration of William Jefferson Clinton.
+The power at the center of American democracy is a function of what the president knows and when he knows it.
+And Kennedy and Clinton came to office sharing more than youth and membership in the Democratic party.
+Each wanted to open up the White House to new information, breaking up or dismantling the old bureaucracies and systems that they thought isolated their predecessors—the councils and committees and boards that channeled information into the president and then implemented and followed through on his orders.

-In his turn Kennedy immediately replaced the rigid and formal organization of President Dwight Eisenhower’s National Security Council with small ad hoc task forces, their number rising and falling with the President’s perception of crises.
-Ideally the task forces would be unofficial, never permanent, never functioning long enough to generate their own bureaucracies or get around the direct control of the man at the center in the Oval Office.
+In his turn, Kennedy immediately replaced the rigid and formal organization of Dwight Eisenhower’s National Security Council with small ad hoc task forces, their number rising and falling with the president’s perception of crises.
+Ideally, the task forces would be unofficial, never permanent, never functioning long enough to generate their own bureaucracies or get around the direct control of the man at the center in the Oval Office.